 What to consider before you refinance Nelnet student loans

-If you’re thinking about refinancing your Nelnet student loans, these are the pros and cons that you’ll want to be aware of.
+If you’re thinking about refinancing your Nelnet student loans, you must first consider the pros and cons of the decision.

 Pros of refinancing federal student loans

 For example, let’s say that you have $100,000 worth of Nelnet student loans at an average interest rate of 6.5%.
-If you have great credit (such as a credit score of 740 or above) and a steady job, you may be able to qualify for a 3.5% interest rate.
-And that would save you $17,595 over the life of your loans.
+If you have great credit (such as a credit score of 740 or above) and a steady job, you may qualify for a 3.5% interest rate.
+By lowering your rate, you could save $17,595 over the life of your loans.

-If you don’t have a strong credit score, you may be able to refinance your student loans with a cosigner.
-A cosigner is someone with good credit who is also legally responsible for the loan if monthly payments aren’t made.
-Because it’s a huge responsibility, you also want to look into cosigner release.
+If you don't have a strong credit score, you may be able to refinance your student loans with a cosigner.
+A cosigner is someone with good credit who is also legally responsible for the loan if monthly payments aren't made.
+Because it's a huge responsibility, look into a cosigner release option.

 Cons of refinancing federal student loans